 - A written agreement with cultural exchange organizations and institutions supported by charity to provide for tuition-free attendance by foreign exchange students and nonresident pupils of charitable institutions. - 2.
 Whenever any State or federal law or a court order mandates the acceptance of a nonresident student. - 3.
-Has parent/guardian that is an employee of the district and falls under the waiver of section 10-
+Has a parent/guardian that is an employee of the district.
+For purposes of this section "child"